App version: 0.1.0

 Provide a lump sum of moneyCan raise your credit risk

-What to Look For When Using a Personal Loan for Closing Costs?
+4 Things to Look For When Using a Personal Loan for Closing Costs

 Here are things you can look for when using a personal loan for closing costs:

 The interest rate on a loan is the amount that a lender charges a borrower for taking out the loan.
 Lenders can offer a fixed rate that never changes or variable rates that may fluctuate over the life of the loan.
 Interest rates are typically expressed as an annual percentage of the loan balance, and higher interest rates add more to the overall cost of the loan.
-As mentioned earlier, the average interest rate on a 24-month personal loan stood at 9.09% in the fourth quarter of 2021, but consumers with bad credit scores may get personal loan interest rates up to 35.99%.
+As mentioned earlier, the average interest rate on a 24-month personal loan stood at 11.48% in February 2023, but consumers with bad credit scores may get personal loan interest rates up to 35.99%.

 The way personal loans work is you submit an application requesting a lump sum of money, and the lender may approve you for a certain amount.
 The loan amount is the amount of money you borrow, also known as the principal loan amount.
 Borrowers are expected to repay the loan amount in full by the end of the loan’s term.There are certain advantages and disadvantages of personal loans.
 Personal loans can provide fast access to cash for mortgage closing costs, but the loan could also raise your debt-to-income ratio and potentially complicate your mortgage closing negotiations.